ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

         convertToPixel = (> ord '7')
 ~~~

 Once I could generate the 4x8px half of the pattern, the full pattern could be easily created by just relfecting it over the y-axis.
-This could be done by mapping a function over the first dimension of the list which would return the contained list concatenated with the reverse of its self.
+This could be done by mapping a function over the first dimension of the list which would return the contained list concatenated with the reverse of its self.[^pattern-expose]

 For testing purposes, I also added a show instance to the AvatarGrid type I used to represent the pattern.
 The show function would return a visual representation of the pattern using the [full block Unicode symbol](http://www.fileformat.info/info/unicode/char/2588/index.htm).
 That way it would be easier to tell what the pattern would look like, even before I had implemented the actual image generation.[^pattern-show]